 Where to Stay in Seward

-For our 3 nights in Seward, we stayed at the Seward Gateway Hotel.
+For our 3 nights in Seward, we stayed at the Seward Gateway Hotel .
 We loved the free breakfast in the spacious dining room, and it was just a short walk for all of our guided tours.
 Closer to the train station and right on the marina is the popular Harbor 360 Hotel.
 The hotel was also the location for check-in for Major Marine Tours, so expect it to be more crowded.
 While the Seward Gateway Hotel is open seasonally, the Harbor 360 Hotel is open all year round.
 If you have a car and are looking for something quieter just out of town, you might consider staying at Resurrection Lodge on the Bay.
 Access is via a heavily traveled gravel road to Lowell Point.
 Other hotels are located in the downtown area, with walking access to restaurants and shopping but farther from excursions leaving from the Small Boat Harbor.
-The primary tourist season runs from May through September, when the majority of the tours and excursions are available.
+The primary tourist season runs from May through September, when the majority of the hotels are open, and tours and excursions available.
 Pay attention to the weather, and note the rainy season is typically August.

 Find all the details of our 10 Day Alaska vacation here.
 Pin For Later